 Together these Principles and associated Rules of Ethics embody concepts and requirements to be considered in practice management and competition for business in the marketplace.

 Competition among service providers is not unethical.
 When handled properly, competition can lead to positive growth and continued improvement in the quality of services delivered by audiologists and speech-language pathologists.
-It is expected that speech-language pathologists and audiologists will be involved in marketing services, bidding on contracts, and competing for business in appropriate ways.
+It is expected that audiologists and speech-language pathologists will be involved in marketing services, bidding on contracts, and competing for business in appropriate ways.
 It is incumbent on the individual to be aware of legal requirements that guide competition and practice management in the marketplace.
 Finally, it is essential that the quality of services to clients not be adversely affected by competition for the opportunity to provide those services.